 For the following few reasons Inventory Management is important for any business of any size:

 - When to restock certain items

 - When to sell

 - Re-order level

-If you have a small business then you can keep the record of its stock manually and determine the quantities using excel sheet but if are from a large business space then a specialized enterprise resource planning (ERP) can be used whereas if you have comparatively large corporation then you should use highly customized software as a service (SaaS) application.
+If you have a small business then you can keep the record of its stock manually and determine the quantities using an excel sheet but if are from a large business space then specialized enterprise resource planning (ERP) can be used whereas if you have a comparatively large corporation then you should use highly customized software as a service (SaaS) application.

 Inventory Management Accounting

 Available stock must be physically counted before it is put on the balance sheet.

 Inventory accounting is grouped into four separate categories:

 - Raw Materials – The raw material is purchased by any company for its production purpose to transform it into a finished good